kjossul/MacroblockConverter/Readme.md

 DecoWallDiag1Slope2UpLeft
 DecoWallDiag1Slope2UpRight
 ```
-However, this blocks have different textures in Stadium.
+However, these blocks have different textures in Stadium.
 For this reason, you might want to have the specified option checked, so that your Stadium macroblocks will come with the same textures.
 ### Custom conversions

 Many of these items have a huge size.
 This means that, for instance, converting a full wood route will likely result in exceeding the allowed embedded items size.